hbragge-acn/openbsw/doc/dev/learning/setup/setup_s32k148_ubuntu_build.rst

     tar xf arm-gnu-toolchain-x.x-x86_64-arm-none-eabi.tar.xz

 This will create a directory named gcc-arm-none-eabi-:prop:`tool:gcc-arm-none-eabi` with a ``bin`` subdirectory containing the GCC for ARM toolchain.

-Add the full path to gcc-arm-none-eabi-:prop:`tool:gcc-arm-none-eabi`/bin to your ``PATH`` environment variable and check the compiler is found when you run it:
+Set the CC and CXX environment variables to the compiler in this directory:

 .. code-block:: bash

-    arm-none-eabi-gcc --version
+    export CC=`pwd`/arm-gnu-toolchain-x.x-x86_64-arm-none-eabi/bin/arm-none-eabi-gcc
+    export CXX=`pwd`/arm-gnu-toolchain-x.x-x86_64-arm-none-eabi/bin/arm-none-eabi-g++

 Then, in the base directory run: